Black Walnut Pumpkin Bread

 Ingredient Notes

-- Canned Pumpkin (Be sure to purchase canned pumpkin puree, not pumpkin pie filling mix.
-The canned pumpkin is used for convenience but if you prefer to cook and mash fresh pumpkin please do so!)
+- Canned Pumpkin — Be sure to purchase canned pumpkin puree, not pumpkin pie filling mix.
+The canned pumpkin is used for convenience, but if you prefer to cook and mash fresh pumpkin, please do so!

-How to Make Black Walnut Pumpkin Bread
+How I Make Black Walnut Pumpkin Bread

 Preheat the Oven and Prep the Pan